splunk/public-o11y-docs/get-started/use-case-collector.rst

 .. image:: /_images/collector/image8.png
    :alt: Guided setup for the Java tracing instrumentation

 For the EC2 instances that also contain Java services, Kai uses the same guided setup, running the customized commands in the console.
-Instrumeting the application takes a few seconds.
+Instrumenting the application takes a few seconds.

 .. image:: /_images/collector/install-java-agent.gif
    :alt: Console output of the Java agent install